winiar93/playwright_internet_bookstore/README.md

 * book first price
 * bookurl link

-All results are saved to a CSV file.
+All results are saved to a CSV file with timestamp.

+### HOW TO RUN ?

+Navigate to script location and in terminal type `python helion_script.py`

 Python 3.9